Check Your CIBIL Score & Get Free Credit Report Online Instantly

 No, not all customers are reported to CIBIL or other credit bureaus.
 Only those who have applied for or secured a loan or credit card from a financial institution registered with a bureau are reported.

-To dispute errors, identify the mistake, gather proof, and file a dispute through the credit bureau’s website or by writing them an email.
-The bureau will review it with the lender and update the report within 30 days, if the claim is valid.
+Identify the incorrect entry, collect supporting documents, and raise a dispute through the credit bureau’s website or email.
+The bureau will verify the issue with the lender and update the report, typically within 30 days, if the dispute is found valid.

 All credit information bureaus in India are regulated by the RBI, collect credit data from lenders, generate reports and scores, offer one free report each year, resolve valid disputes, and have a 300–900 scoring range.